Atlas-Assistance-Dogs/atlas-dogs/README.md

 To assign the VolunteerUser permission set to another user on the default org:

-`sfdx force:user:permset:assign -n AtlasVolunteer -o ttest@example.com`
+`sf org assign permset -n AtlasVolunteer -o ttest@example.com`